 Any student or other member of the College Community affected by an incident of Sexual Violence or Sexual Misconduct may request a safety plan or other academic or workplace accommodation(s) relating to the incident.
-Students or other non-employee members of the College Community may contact the Director, SSRM.
+Students or other non-employee members of the College Community may contact the Director, Safety, Security and Risk management (SSRM).
 Employees may contact the Associate Vice President, Human Resources.